jamesodwyer/GDS-M/guidelines/spacing-guidelines.md

 ### ✅ Do:

 - Use the 4px baseline grid for all spacing decisions
-- Stack spacing tokens to create larger spaces (e.g., 4px + 4px = 8px)
+- Stack spacing values to create larger spaces (e.g., 4px + 4px = 8px)
 - Use spacers to define both space between components and negative space within components
 - Align all elements to the 4px baseline grid
-- Use appropriate spacing tokens for the hierarchy level needed
+- Use appropriate spacing values for the hierarchy level needed
 - Maintain consistent spacing across similar component types
 - Use spacers inside components to create consistent internal structure